saltstack-formulas/packer-formula/README.rst

 ``packer``
 ----------

-Install packer and add it to path
+Install packer and add it to PATH